Step 1: Consider the Appropriateness of Wheaton College Graduate School

 The Billy Graham Center Scholarship program offers financial assistance to carefully selected students who have completed at least two years of Christian service in their national church context and are affiliated with a Christian organization or national denomination which will indicate officially its future plans for an applicant's ministry.
 Application for the Graham Center Scholarship is not handled by the Graduate Admissions Office.

 It is a separate process and materials are not interchangeable.
 Scholarship correspondence should be directed to:

 Step 2: Admissions Process

 The international graduate application is now online.
 The deadline for submitting the formal graduate application is January 1.
 That means all application materials (application, references, TOEFL scores, official transcripts) should be returned to the Graduate Admissions Office by that date.
 International applicants will be admitted for the fall semester only.
 The fall semester begins in late August.
 Read more about Application Information.

 If you are offered admission to a graduate degree program at Wheaton, please follow all the instructions provided in the admission letter and Notification of Acceptance.

-Upon acceptance into the Graduate School, Jan Hnilica will email a budget sheet and a Certification of Finance form to the accepted student.
-The student is required to fill out the Certification of Finance form, provide bank/sponsor information and a wire/check payment to Jan Hnilica.
-Once these items are handed in, Jan Hnilica will review them and then process a financial clearance for an I-20 application.
+Upon acceptance into the Graduate School, you will receive an Estimated Budget and a Certification of Finances form.
+There are scholarships available for International Students.
+The student is required to fill out the Certification of Finances form, provide bank/sponsor information and a wire/check advanced deposit to Tristan Rackow (Graduate Financial Aid Counselor).
+Once these items are handed in, Tristan will review them and then process a financial clearance for an I-20 to be issued.
 Payment plans must be finalized with Wheaton College by June 1st.
 The college will hold remaining funds and apply it to your bill at the appropriate time.
 The amount that exceeds your bill will be available for your access through your student account, once you arrive.

 Step 3: Planning Your Trip to Wheaton